ReWrite-Media/makecode/blocks/hai2025/crafting3.md

 # Crafting Tools

 ## Step 1
 Train the agent on how to make an axe, pickaxe, and shovel.
-Click the lightbulb for help, and press play when ready to continue.
+Click the lightbulb for help or press play when ready to continue.

 #### ~ tutorialhint
 Axe Pattern